 In 1990, the National Foreign Language Resource Center (NFLRC) at the University of Hawai‘i at Mānoa was among the first three Language Resource Centers established by the U.S. Department of Education.
 The number has now grown to sixteen centers nationwide making up an active and extremely productive network that generates and disseminates much needed resources to advance the foreign language profession.
-Over the past 25 years, the Hawai‘i NFLRC has distinguished itself as a venue for local, national, and international conferences.
+Over the past 3 decades, the Hawai‘i NFLRC has distinguished itself as a venue for local, national, and international conferences.
 In addition, the publications division has expanded to offer over 300 publications including scholarly books and edited collections, conference proceedings, online journals, video and audio archives, and bibliographic databases.
 The following is a synopsis of each cycle and major accomplishments of the Hawai‘i NFLRC.

 1990 marks the beginning of the NFLRC.
 The earliest years were dedicated to projects on proficiency testing, authentic teaching materials, and curriculum development.
-The Center supported a visiting fellow, Johannes Wagner, Odense University in Denmark, and also provided support to 31 interns, many of whom continue to have close ties to the Center, including our current Specialist in Technology for Language Educators, Stephen Tschudi.
+The Center supported a visiting fellow, Johannes Wagner, Odense University in Denmark, and also provided support to 31 interns, many of whom continue to have close ties to the Center, including our current Specialist in Technology for Language Education, Stephen Tschudi.

 Projects during this cycle took advantage of both the knowledge of Asian languages and the technological expertise of our project directors.
 There was an increasing reliance on computer applications, interactive television, and the still-new Internet in projects that addressed self-instruction and distance education.
 Summer teacher training institutes also shifted their emphasis from traditional language teaching methodologies to incorporate more digital strategies.